celdaran/retreat-api/README.md

 ## About

-Retreat is an experimental financial planning tool.
+Retreat is an experimental retirement planning simulator.

 Full README.md TBD